ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - Vanilla blocks have been proposed by RP validators in 7,450 slots since the grace period ended (3,9k smoothing pool operators and 3,6k non-opted-in operators).
 - This leads to a total loss revenue of 749.34 ETH for Rocket Pool (380.45 ETH loss for the SP, and 368.89 loss outside of of the SP).
 This decreased the protocol's APY by 11bps ("basis points"), assuming [696,871.94 ETH Staked in Minipools](https://discord.com/channels/405159462932971535/405503016234385409/1356612406557671604).
 The amount of ETH loss in the APR calculation corresponds to a timeframe larger than 12 months (i.e the grace period ended in November 2022, and slot 9,999,999 took place on 2024-09-20 09:20:11Z UTC).
 Therefore, since it is not not accurate, the APR loss calculation simply aims to give a sense of the magnitude of the APR loss RP faces on this front.
-- A second level revenue loss exists from node operators who accept an MEV bid which is lower than the max bids registerd for a validator in a particular slot.
+- A second level revenue loss exists from node operators who accept an MEV bid which is lower than the max bids registered for a validator in a particular slot.
 This can be due to several reasons which typically cannot be influenced by RP (such as a validator avoiding unregulated relayers, see [details here](https://docs.rocketpool.net/guides/node/mev#block-builders-and-relays)).
 However, it is worth noting that if we simply observe the sum of MEV rewards captured by RP validators in the analyzed period (12,787.37 ETH) and compare it with the sum of maximum bids which could have theoretically been captured by RP validators (15,333.75 ETH), capturing that difference (2,546.37 ETH) would drive a 36bps APR improvement on RP's current staked capital.
 Here again, the timelines observed are longer than 12 months, and the APR calculation is shared purely for illustrative purposes.

 Regarding the last bullet point, in case we overlooked drivers which could be actionable by the RP protocol in order to close the gap of MEV capture vs the theoretical maximum, we would appreciate the community's input on this in this topic on the RP governance forum.